McLean County Coroner's Office Educational Programs

 - A one page essay explaining your interest in the field of forensic science must be sent 30 days prior to the tour.

 The McLean County Coroner's Office is currently working with Illinois Wesleyan University and Illinois State University Internship Programs.
-Please contact Deputy Phil Anderson at (309) 888-5210 or by email at
+Please contact Deputy Phil Anderson at (309) 888-5210 or email Phil Anderson for further information.

 For More Information